JuliaRobotics/Caesar.jl/docs/src/concepts/dataassociation.md

 Distribution.MvNormal <: IIF.SamplableBelief
 ```

 One of the more exotic examples is to natively represent Synthetic Aperture Sonar (SAS) as a deeply non-Gaussian factor in the factor graph.
-See [an example here](https://juliarobotics.org/Caesar.jl/latest/examples/examples/#Synthetic-Aperture-Sonar-SLAM).
-Also see the full AUV stack using a single reference beacon and [bespoke correlator ranging example](https://juliarobotics.org/Caesar.jl/latest/examples/examples/#Towards-Real-Time-Underwater-Acoustic-Navigation).
+See [Synthetic Aperture Sonar SLAM](@ref).
+Also see the full AUV stack using a single reference beacon and [Towards Real-Time Underwater Acoustic Navigation](@ref).

 # Null Hypothesis